-

 2012 social unrest

-In 2012, the mayor of Espinar fuelled the common misperception of negative environmental impacts caused by mining operations, giving rise to a demonstration in which the National Police killed two people and seriously injured others.
-Criminal proceedings were initiated against three people, including the mayor.
+In 2012, certain individuals, including the mayor of Espinar, alleged negative environmental impacts caused by mining operations, giving rise to a demonstration in which the national police killed two people and seriously injured others.

 Following the demonstration, allegations of human rights abuse were made against the police and Antapaccay.
 Some of the alleged victims tried to pursue their claims in the Peruvian court.
 In addition, 22 people launched a civil case in the English courts against Xstrata (the owner in 2012).
 The claimants argued that as Xstrata had identified Peru as a moderate or high-risk country for human rights abuses, it knew or should have known of the risks of human rights abuses by public and/or private security forces in Peru and should have taken steps to prevent such abuses.
 Xstrata rejected liability for the actions of the Peruvian police and/or private security forces and denied providing any assistance or encouragement to the police.
 In January 2018, the English High Court dismissed the claimants claim.